Manuscripts

 The Kit Larceny series

 It is professionally edited and publication-ready.
-Check out the synopsis and first chapter.

 (The image shows the Rosetta Stone in the British Museum, which features in the book.
 The woman doesn't, but she humanises this page a little, so ....)